top of page

 Twitter mostly works by your post appearing on somebody else’s screen within a short time.
 If they have to scroll, they will not notice it.
 Also, don’t repeat the same thing you said.
 That’s a hard thing to keep up with, but it’s good practice to finding many ways to say the same thing.

-Reply, Like and Retweet
+Reply, Like and Boost Others

 If you see somebody’s post you like, Like it.
-If it’s good, retweet it.
+If it’s good, Boost it.
 Getting exposure for others is the currency of Twitter.
 Reply with encouragement, answers or questions.
 Interaction builds trust and followers.

 Blogging